Assets¶

 Technical¶

-Identity: - Hostname: The asset's network hostname (required when a domain is selected) - Domain: The Active Directory or DNS domain the asset belongs to.
-Choose from domains configured in Settings → IT Operations.
-System options include "Workgroup" (standalone) and "N/A" (not applicable for this asset type). - FQDN: Fully Qualified Domain Name, automatically computed from hostname and domain DNS suffix.
+Identity: - Hostname: The asset's network hostname.
+Automatically pre-filled from the asset name on creation; you can override it at any time.
+Required when a domain is selected. - Domain: The Active Directory or DNS domain the asset belongs to.
+Choose from domains configured in Settings > IT Landscape.
+System options include "Workgroup" (standalone) and "N/A" (not applicable). - FQDN: Fully Qualified Domain Name, automatically computed from hostname and domain DNS suffix.
 Read-only. - Aliases: Additional DNS names or aliases for this asset.
-Type and press Enter to add.
+Type and press Enter to add. - Operating System: OS type and version (e.g., Windows Server 2022, Ubuntu 24.04 LTS).
+Disabled for clusters -- OS is defined per member.
+When selected, shows standard and extended support end dates.

 IP Addresses: